In other words:

 The causes of inflation

-Increase in the money supply:
+Increase in the quantity of money:

 Supply and demand:

-Increase in costs:
+Increase in cost:

 Why does inflation impact us?